Always Use Double-quoted Strings in Ruby

 Single-quoted strings or double-quoted strings; the eternal conflict rages on.

-Between years of freelancing and open-source work I get to see a lot of different codebases.
-The most common quote style I see is using single quotes by default and double quotes when interpolating.
-When I ask why I always get the same suspicious answers:
+Between years of freelancing and open-source work I’ve gotten to see a lot of different codebases and the most common quote style I see is using single quotes by default and double quotes only when interpolating.
+When I ask why I always get the same answers:

-• The style guide says to use single quotes.
+- The style guides say to use single quotes

 Single quotes